UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/final-study-guide.md

-# Final Study Guide, March 6, 2020
+# Final Study Guide, posted April 30, 2020

 The midterm will be on zoom and gradescope Tuesday
 May 12th from 3:30-5:30pm.
 The zoom link will be sent out